Qiu Fu

-In 1409, the emperor entrusted Qiu Fu with leading a punitive expedition against the Eastern Mongols, who were under the leadership of Öljei Temür Khan Bunyashiri and Arughtai, but in September of that year, his forces were defeated by the Mongols in the Battle of Kherlen, and Qiu Fu was killed in action.
-The Yongle Emperor held Qiu Fu responsible for the defeat and as a result, stripped him of all his titles, positions, and honors.
+In 1409, the Emperor entrusted Qiu Fu with leading a punitive expedition against the Eastern Mongols, who were under the leadership of Öljei Temür Khan Bunyashiri and Arughtai, but in September of that year, his forces were defeated by the Mongols in the Battle of Kherlen, and Qiu Fu was killed in action.
+The Yongle Emperor held Qiu Fu responsible for the defeat and stripped him of all his titles, positions, and honors.
 He also exiled Qiu Fu's entire family to Hainan Island.

 The following year, the Yongle Emperor personally led a campaign against the Mongols, marking the first of his five expeditions against the Mongols.